 How to Invest in Foreign Markets with ETFs

-Ways to use ETFs for your international investment strategy.
+6 ways you can use ETFs for your international investment strategy.

 Specific Foreign Market ETFs

 If you’re looking to target a specific country in your investing strategy, a foreign market ETF might be the best fit.
 Market ETFs track the overall performance of a country’s financial situation by tracking an index from that country's exchanges.

 The indexes usually consist of a selection of stocks necessary to the economic climate of the market.
 An overall change in the index (or the companies included) generally indicates the country’s fluctuating financial situation.

 Ensure the specific market you choose is politically stable.
 Civil unrest is one of the many factors that can shut a market down and cause prices to plummet.

 For example, EWG—the iShares MSCI Germany Index ETF, tracks the MSCI Germany Index.
 The index contains companies in German sectors such as information technology, utilities, financial and others.
 Significant changes to or trends on the index would indicate that the economy is in flux.

 While some market ETFs focus on a specific country or region, other ETFs are more inclusive.
 For example, a BRIC investment will include securities deriving from Brazil, Russia, India or China.
 So if you are looking to invest in one or more of these countries, a BRIC ETF like BKF iShares MSCI BRIC Index ETF may be one way to do so.

 There are other broad market ETFs besides BRIC products as well.
 There are Asia ETFs, Europe ETFs, and even North America and Latin America ETFs.